In 2008 I deployed my first website to production. It used a simple LAMP stack , a GoDaddy domain name, and HostGator hosting.

 Configuring your domain name

-The first step to sending email through SES is to verify the domain name we’ll want messages coming from.
+Sending email through SES requires us to verify the domain name that messages will be coming from.
 We can do this from the “Domains” dashboard.

 Verify a new domain name